What are the nAChRs and why are they important?

 How the NAChRDB can help you?

 In a nutshell, NAChRDB serves as an easy way to quickly grasp the essential information regarding the functionality of important nAChR residues and regions in their structural context, at the same time providing the reference to relevant literature for detailed examination and further analysis.
 Broadly speaking, NAChRDB can help the researchers in nearly all the stages of the research process, from identification of gaps in current knowledge (case study #1) or the potential areas of ambiguity or controversy (case study #3), to data analysis and drawing conclusion.
 NAChRDB not only provides an intuitive and fast access to relevant structural-functional data on nAChRs, but also facilitates its interpretation by integrating the residue-level annotations with interactive and highly responsive visualization of sequence and 3D structure.
 Besides, NAChRDB can provide the users with a prediction of residues potentially relevant for the allosteric regulation of nAChRs, based on the analysis of partial atomic charges and channel lining profiles (case study #2).
-Check out our interactive tutorial guide and case studies to get a better idea on how NAChRDB can be used in your own research.
+Feel free to check out our interactive tutorial guide and case studies to get a better idea on how NAChRDB can be used in your own research.
+Also, you can read more about NAChRDB in our bioRxiv pre-print.

 - Changeux,J.-P. (2018) The nicotinic acetylcholine receptor: a typical ‘allosteric machine’.
 Philos.
 Trans.
 R. Soc.
 Lond.
 B. Biol.
 Sci., 373.